-The National Advisory Committee on the Sex Trafficking of Children and Youth in the U.S. advises the Attorney General and the Secretary of Health and Human Services on the nation’s response to trafficking.
-The Committee is comprised of representative members who provide the points of view or perspectives of their outside interests or group stakeholders.
-The members are not considered special government employees.
+The National Advisory Committee on the Sex Trafficking of Children and Youth in the United States advises the Attorney General and the Secretary of Health and Human Services on the nation’s response to trafficking.
+The Committee is comprised of representative members whose diverse experience and background enable them to provide balanced points of view with regard to carrying out the duties of the Committee.

 The director of the ACF Office on Trafficking in Persons, Katherine Chon, is the Committee's Designated Federal Officer.